-On my very first trip to London – a short four-day whirlwind – I actually spent part of one day in Windsor.
+On my very first trip to London – a short four-day whirlwind in 2011 – I actually spent part of one day in Windsor.
 I had it in my mind to see where the queen lived, so I boarded a train, tramped about town, and then came back to London for the evening.
 All this to say – I know that Windsor is a perfect day trip from London, as I’ve done it!

 Whatever inspires you to visit Windsor, rest assured: it’s one of the easiest day trips you can plan from London.
 A short train ride brings you to the town of Windsor, which is easily walkable to visit all of the main attractions.

 As you’ll see, there’s plenty to do in Windsor too, even if the weather isn’t cooperating.
 Ready to get started planning your own Windsor day trip?
-Read on for all the details to you need to know.
+Read on for all the details you need to know.

 How to Get from London to Windsor